NeyugnOd/volatility-research/README.md

 This framework demonstrates a complete volatility research workflow: data ingestion, stylized facts validation, model estimation, forecast evaluation, event study, and risk backtesting.

-It is structured for extensibility and suitable for professional quantitative finance interviews.